The recent RightNow survey found that 61 percent of New Zealanders removed their business from companies whose service didn’t meet their expectations.

 However, New Zealand businesses have an opportunity to revive their own wellbeing and enrich the national economy, by returning to the fundamental truth of business – it’s all about the customer.

-Customer Experience Management New Zealand Ltd (cemNZ), in partnership with New Zealand Business magazine is seizing the initiative to being the business community together around the critical area of business performance improvement.
+Customer Experience Management New Zealand Ltd (cemNZ) www.cemnz.org.nz , in partnership with New Zealand Business magazine is seizing the initiative to being the business community together around the critical area of business performance improvement.

-Three of New Zealand’s leading experts in customer care and customer experience management have committed to making available a valuable business resource that can be accessed for free.
+Two of New Zealand’s leading experts in customer care and customer experience management have committed to making available a valuable business resource.

-cemNZ is a collaboration between Chris Bell, Dr Ian Brooks and Paul Linnell - all well known in New Zealand as strong advocates for improved customer care as a driver for business success.
+cemNZ is a collaboration between Chris Bell and Paul Linnell - well known in New Zealand as strong advocates for improved customer care as a driver for business success.